Freshwater salinization: Prevention and remediation

-Remediation may occur through the creation of a national standardized data base where local governments and companies can report the quantity and chemical concentration of the road salts that are released for de-icing purposes.
+Remediation may occur by creating a national standardized database where local governments and companies can report the quantity and chemical concentration of the road salts released for de-icing purposes.
 This would help regulate and monitor the ions being released into the environment so nearby freshwater sources can be monitored for exposure more carefully.
 There also needs to be a standardized reference developed by reputable scientists that shows what the average expected levels of salt ions for a normal freshwater ecosystem are.
-A Canadian study suggested the use of halophyte plants to help remediate the salt exposure within the soils and prevent its infiltration into ground water.
+A Canadian study suggested the use of halophyte plants to help remediate the salt exposure within the soils and prevent its infiltration into groundwater.
 Halophytes are plants that have a high salt tolerance, and the purpose of the study was to see if they could be planted around areas with high road salt usages to prevent infiltration into water sources.
 The results showed that when the surrounding soil was tested, 11% of Cl ions and 87% of Na ions were retained within the top soil layers when halophytes were present.
-This shows potential in the prevention of road salt runoff from accessing freshwater sources.
-If halophytes were potentially planted around freshwater sources maybe salt ions will be less likely to runoff into freshwater sources and salinity can be limited or prevented.
+This shows potential in preventing road salt runoff from accessing freshwater sources.
+If halophytes were planted around freshwater sources, salt ions would be less likely to run into freshwater sources, and salinity could be limited or prevented.
 In regards to other harmful human practices such as mining, conservationists and volunteers are planting species of native Appalachian trees and plants on sites used previously for mining activities.
-Replanting these native plants will hopefully remediate the land that was destroyed by the mountain top mining practices and increase the biodiversity in Appalachia.
+Replanting these native plants will hopefully remediate the land that was destroyed by the mountaintop mining practices and increase the biodiversity in Appalachia.
 The red spruce was one native species that was reintroduced due to its important ability to filter and capture water from a deep organic layer within its surrounding soil.
 90% of the red spruce trees planted survived, which shows promise towards remediation efforts through the use of native species.